5 Ways to Use Cannabis

 And now, without further ado, the following are the most common marijuana consumption method.

-The most popular method of marijuana consumption is smoking as it can have an instant effect.
-People who smoke weed prefers it primarily because they notice an immediate effect as the smoke, which contains marijuana components enters the body.
-The result—feeling high immediately, however, it can wane around 2-3 hours after consumption.
+The most popular method of marijuana consumption is smoking.
+People who smoke marijuana prefer it primarily because they notice an immediate effect as the smoke, which contains marijuana components enters the body.
+The result—feeling high immediately, however, can wane around 2-3 hours after consumption.

-Common vaporizer types are pens, hand-held versions, and the desktop version.
+Common vaporizer types are pens, hand-held versions, and desktop versions.

 Since cannabis concentrate is more potent, dabbing is not recommended for newbies or those with low THC tolerance.
 Another drawback of dabbing is that users may be exposed to high levels of benzene, methacrolein, and other toxic substances.